 These next few steps are potentially some of the most tedious extremes you can go to in order to avoid plastic but if you’re feeling up to it, why not give it a go?

-- Storage boxes.
 Instead of storing your things in big cheap, easily breakable plastic boxes, why not try and source a couple of wooden ones?
 They look much cooler and constant interaction with them won’t harm your hormonal health.
-I managed to find one with my birth year on – bonus.
+I managed to find one with my birth year on which was lucky.

 These are just some of the dangers of plastics, there are many many more which I suggest you look at and make up your own mind.
 I do believe however, that these are easily implemented steps that will help you in every day life and I urge you to give them a try at least once.